mabrobotics/MD80-x-CANdle-Documentation/MD/Communication/fdcan.md

 ## Communication Structure

-Communication with MD, happen is a strict Master-Slave structure.
-The MD itself will never produce a CAN frame by itself, it will only respond to direct commands from a host.
+Communication with MD, happen is a strict Master-Slave structure. **The MD will never produce a CAN frame by itself**, it will only respond to direct commands from a host.
 Each MD device has configurable **CAN ID**, that serves as its unique identifier on the CAN bus.
 There may never be more than one MD with the same CAN ID, as this will lead to conflicts and errors.